 Three Levels of Autism Spectrum Disorder

-Like we mentioned before, the 5 types of Autism diagnoses are no longer recognized in DSM-5 but are still widely used to describe symptoms of Autism Spectrum Disorder.
+Like we mentioned before, the 5 types of autism diagnoses are no longer recognized in DSM-5 but are still widely used to describe symptoms of Autism Spectrum Disorder.
 So what do we use now to describe the different levels of severity?

 There are currently three levels of the spectrum disorder and are categorized by the levels of severity or required assistance.
 Once a child is diagnosed with ASD, an accompanying level of ASD will most likely be included.
 Level 1 is a mild case where individuals require little or no assistance; level 2 is moderate and may require assistance for specific daily tasks; Level 3 would be the most severe and require almost full-time support.